shawnscoding/siemens-online-conference/README.md

 - Talk to clients and project manager and review a project proposal
 - Build Admin pages and APIs in Nextjs
 - Build RESTful APIs in Expressjs
-- create SQL statements
+- Create SQL statements
-- Create UIs in React (tables, banners, poppers, Modals, buttons and so on)
+- Create React components (tables, banners, poppers, Modals, buttons and so on)
 - Email, SMS and push notification automation
 - Back-up and SQL statement automation using Crontab in Linux
 - User Authentication